Learn About New Mexico Registered Agents

 What to Expect from a New Mexico Registered Agent

-- Correspondence from the Secretary of State, such as a notice to file reports and other forms
+- Correspondence from the New Mexico Secretary of State, like a notice to file reports and other forms

-- Service of process documents (for example, if your LLC has legal proceedings issued against it)
+- Service of process documents (for example, if your New Mexico LLC has legal proceedings issued against it)

 - Official New Mexico and federal government documents, form filings and requests for information (including taxes, permits and company filings)